VINUTHNA-2004/implementation-of-chatbot/README.md

 * Weather: Provides basic weather information.
 * Budgeting: Offers budgeting advice.
 * Credit Score: Explains credit scores and how to check them.

+## Customization
+You can add more intents in intents.json to improve chatbot responses.
 ## Notes
 * The chatbot currently works with predefined responses.
 * Streamlit can be used to build a graphical interface for a better user experience.